Harshit-Raj-14/MY-DSA/RECURSION.md

 Now how to determine for n values between the pure power of 2?
 Any number = 2^a + something
-Every number can be written in powers of 2/
+Every number can be written in powers of 2
 eg: 77 = 64 + 8 + 4 + 1
 77 = 2^6 + 2^3 + 2^2 +2^0
-To fit in abaove rep : n = 2^a + l
+To fit in above rep : n = 2^a + l
 So, 77 = 2^6 + 13

 Now in a 2^a the survivor is the first person.
-So, after l steps whoever turn it is is the final survivor.
+So, after l steps whoever turn it is, is the final survivor.
 So, its like saying let l steps happen and then the 2^a game happens.

-So, after l stpes the gun will be with person 2l+1.
+So, after l steps the gun will be with person 2l+1.
 So, the winner will be at seat 2l+1.

 /* CODE */